vitkarpov/fake-db/README.md

-# Fake Database which stores collection of documents
+# Fake database to mock REST API

 ## When do I need this?